tajbaka/iConDimmer/README.md

 ## Summary:
 The iCon Dimmer uses a mesh protocol to connect multiple devices in multiple locations(zones) to one central hub(icon).
 Using bluetooth and WiFi technology, we were able to create a mesh network between the icon, and surrounding lights.
 We offered a real-time solution to controlling the light intensities locally and remotely from both android and ios devices.

+### Tech Involved:
-* **Tech Involved**: NodeJS MQTT broker and Express for back-end, MongoDB Passport and Mongoose for authentication, Bluetooth GAT Protocol and Bonjour for direct communication, Swift3 and Xcode for IOS, Java and Android Studio for Android.
+NodeJS MQTT broker and Express for back-end, MongoDB Passport and Mongoose for authentication, Bluetooth GAT Protocol and Bonjour for direct communication, Swift3 and Xcode for IOS, Java and Android Studio for Android.

 ### Details:
 ### Phase 1: Connect iCon to internet